vinhnx/iOS-Toolbox/README.md

 Besides, information overload should be avoided.
 We all have works to do, and life to enjoy! :)

-So, how we manage to find informations, how we can separate them into small priorities/categories, or how we use our tools to make the most of them; there are so many "how".
+So, how we manage to find informations, how we can separate them into small priorities/categories, or how we use our tools to make the most of them; there are so many "how"s.

-But the answer is, to me, we just need to learn what matters us the most, and better group them in a list or something like that.
-I call it a 'toolbox'.
+But the answer, to me, is rather simple, let say we just need to learn what matters us the most, and better group them in a list or something like that.
+I call it 'toolbox'.

 Here is my a list of my personal iOS development toolbox.
 I hope it useful for you somewhat!
 Feel free to add yours. :)